China's 'space dream': A Long March to the Moon and beyond

 Palace in the sky

-A trio of astronauts docked successfully on Saturday with the core Tianhe module of the Chinese space station, which was placed in orbit on April 29.
+A trio of astronauts docked successfully in October with the core Tianhe module of the Chinese space station, which was placed in orbit in April 2021.

 The Chinese space station Tiangong—meaning "heavenly palace"—will need a total of around 11 missions to bring more parts and assemble them in orbit.